summary

 AI Summary

 This bill aims to foster innovation in Kentucky's public education system by providing school districts with greater flexibility to implement new practices.
-It establishes a framework for local school districts to request waivers from certain state regulations and statutes, allowing them to pilot innovative approaches, particularly in schools serving students with unmet academic needs.
-The Kentucky Department of Education (KDE) will assist districts in developing these waiver requests and provide analysis to the Kentucky Board of Education (KBE), which will review and approve or deny them.
-The bill also introduces an "expedited waiver" process for certain situations, such as partnering with education service providers, which will be handled by the Commissioner of Education.
-Furthermore, it creates a "school of innovation pilot project" from August 2026 to June 2028, allowing a select group of three schools to explore innovative operational models with dedicated funding and requiring annual reporting on their progress and challenges to the Legislative Research Commission.
-The KBE will also annually review all granted waivers to identify potential changes to regulations or statutes and new best practices.
+It establishes a process for local school boards to request waivers from certain state laws and regulations, allowing them to experiment with innovative approaches, particularly in schools serving students with unmet needs.
+The Kentucky Department of Education (KDE) will assist districts in developing these waiver requests and will provide analysis to the Kentucky Board of Education (KBE), which ultimately approves or denies them.
+The bill also introduces a "school of innovation" designation, which allows a school or program to operate with a set of collective waivers.
+Furthermore, it creates an expedited waiver process for certain situations, such as agreements with education service providers, and mandates an annual review of all granted waivers to inform potential changes to regulations or statutes.
+Finally, a pilot project for schools of innovation is established from August 1, 2026, to June 30, 2028, with a dedicated fund and reporting requirements to the Legislative Research Commission.

 Committee Categories